2026 Hall of Fame Award Recipient

-For his commitment and dedication to the citizens of Gainesville/Alachua County for civic and community involvement, we proudly present Albert White with the 2025 Martin Luther King, Jr. Hall of Fame Award.
+For her commitment and dedication to the citizens of Gainesville/Alachua County for education, civic and community involvement, we proudly present The Honorable Diyonne L. McGraw with the 2026 Martin Luther King, Jr. Hall of Fame Award.

 Hall of Fame Past Award Recipients